The Top 100 Foods High In Polyphenols

 Black Olives: a Fruit Very High in Polyphenols.

-To be specific, black olives provide a source of phenolic acids, flavonoids, and tyrosols.
+Specifically, black olives provide phenolic acids, flavonoids, and tyrosols.

 20. Highbush Blueberries (560 mg per 100g)

-However, their depth of flavor is not quite the same, and they are slightly lower in nutrients.
+However, their depth of flavor is not quite as pronounced, and they have a slightly lower polyphenol count.

-Despite this, highbush blueberries are available in almost all food stores, so they’re one of the best ways to get polyphenols into our diet.
+Despite this, highbush blueberries are available in most food stores, so they’re one of the best ways to get polyphenols into our diet.

-Among other benefits, daily blueberry consumption appears to improve cognition and blood pressure (24, 25).
+Among other benefits, daily blueberry consumption may help to improve cognition and blood pressure (24, 25).

 21. Hazelnuts (495 mg per 100g)

-The hazelnut is the first nut to make the list, and this food contains a significant amount of flavonoids (26).
+The hazelnut is the first nut to make the list, and it contains a significant amount of flavonoids (26).

-Hazelnuts have a unique taste which goes well with a variety of flavors.
+Hazelnuts have a unique taste which goes well with a variety of flavors, making the nut a popular choice for a wide range of food products.

-Together with its flavor, the hazelnut also brings health benefits to the table.
-Randomized, controlled trials show that hazelnuts positively impact the lipid (cholesterol) profile (27, 28).
+In addition to its flavor profile, hazelnuts also offer health benefits.
+Randomized, controlled trials demonstrate that hazelnuts positively impact the lipid (cholesterol) profile (27, 28).

 22. Pecan Nut (493 mg per 100g)

-Not only is this one of the best nut sources of polyphenols, but it’s also one of the most loved nuts.
+Not only is this one of the best nut sources of polyphenols, but it’s also one of the most adored nuts, featuring prominently in popular desserts like pecan pie.

-Pecans are crammed full of various flavonoids and they are extremely nutrient-dense (29).
+Pecans are packed with various flavonoids and are extremely nutrient-dense (29).

 The Yellowy Brown Soybean Flour on a White Surface.